whyabhinay/cryptotax_summary/README.md

 ## Disclaimer

-I am not a tax professional.
-Please consult a qualified tax expert for your tax filing or if you have any further questions.
+Please note that you may still be required to mail your Gain/Loss statement to the IRS.
+I am not a tax professional; therefore, please consult a qualified tax expert for guidance on your tax filing and any additional questions.

 ## Installation